Curtis H. Pettit

-Curtis Hussey "C.H."
-Pettit also known as CurtisH.
-Pettit or C.H.
-Pettit (September18, 1833May11, 1914) was a pioneer Minneapolis banker, and a mill and elevator man.
+Curtis Hussey Pettit (September 18, 1833 – May 11, 1914) was a pioneer Minneapolis banker, and a mill and elevator man.
 He was also involved in banking, real estate, lumber and hardware.

 Biography

 Pettit was the son of Joseph Pettit and Hannah Grubb Hussey Pettit.
 He was born in Hanover/Hanoverton, Columbiana County, Ohio.
 Pettit attended a Friend's school at Sandy Springs, Ohio and attended the public schools of Hanoverton, Ohio.
 He attended Oberlin College, and was a bookkeeper in the Forest City Bank of Cleveland, Ohio.

 Career

 Pettit moved to Pittsburgh, Pennsylvania, and was an employee of C. G. Hussey & Company, an early iron and steel firm.
 Later, Pettit moved to Galena, Illinois, on a prospecting tour in 1855.
 Pettit then came to Minnesota in 1855, and settled in Minneapolis.

 Pettit initially opened a bank and real estate office on Bridge Square in Minneapolis.
 He developed the townsites of Glencoe, Hutchinson, and Watertown, Minnesota.

 In 1856, Pettit was a partner with John G. Williams in the Minneapolis Journal in 1858, was a member of the Minneapolis City Council in 1859.
 Pettit sold his newspaper and banking interests by 1860 and established a retail hardware business, Williams Hardware Company.
 Withdrew from the firm in 1865 or 1866 and became a leading flour miller.

 In 1861, Pettit was a lumberman and miller.
 He was a member of the firm of Ankeny, Robinson & Pettit, which operated a sawmill at Saint Anthony Falls.

 Pettit formed the firm of Pettit, Robinson & Company and operated the Pettit Flour Mill.
 The mill was destroyed in the Great Mill Explosion of 1878.

 Pettit also was a stockholder in and treasurer of the Minneapolis Elevator Company and was a builder of Elevator A.

 He was a partner of Jabez M. Robinson in timberland development in St. Louis County, and Lake County, Minnesota.

 He was a director of Soo Railroad and was considered an active factor in its building.